Grants and funding

 Macquarie University Postgraduate Research Fund (PGRF)

-Candidates can apply for funding once during their candidature, with the exception of those partaking in a joint PhD program, who may apply to the Dean HDR for permission to make a second application.
+Candidates can apply for funding once during their candidature, with the exception of those partaking in a joint PhD program, who may apply to the Pro Vice-Chancellor HDR Training & Partnerships for permission to make a second application.

 The PGRF has two application rounds per year.
 Applicants should seek advice from their supervisors in preparing their application.

 Details of application dates, periods and activities covered are in the PGRF Funding Rules (see below).
 All planned travel must conform to Macquarie’s Travel Policy.

 HDR candidates in the Faculty of Arts may apply for following: